provardjake/Readme-generator/Develop/README-SAMPLE.md

   7. [Questions](#questions)

   ## Description
-  An application that allows a user to generate a README file based off infromation they are prompted
+  This application will generate a README file based on information the user enters when prompted

   ## Installation
-  You will need to run npm i in the terminal
+  You will need to run npm install

   ## Usage
   na

   ## License
-  Apache 2.0
+  IBM

   ## Contributing
   na